NanoShark/Navigating-Neurological-Realms/README.md

 ## Overview

-"Navigating Neurological Realms" is a virtual reality (VR) diagnostic tool designed to detect early-stage Parkinson's disease by analyzing hand movement asymmetry.
+Navigating Neurological Realms is a virtual reality (VR) diagnostic tool designed to detect early-stage Parkinson's disease by analyzing hand movement asymmetry.
 This project utilizes the **Oculus Quest 2** and is built using **Unity** and the **Oculus Integration SDK**.
 Through swimming-like hand movements tracked in real-time, the system gathers and exports movement data to CSV files, enabling detailed analysis of motor symptoms.

 ## Key Features